ElsaB/impact-annotator/analysis/description/first_study/README.md

 * **[`coding_mutations_analysis.ipynb`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/coding_mutations_analysis.ipynb)**
 Further analysis on the cleaned dataset `cleaned_IMPACT_mutations_180508.txt`, enriched with the annotations from the `add_features()` function obtained at the end of [`annotate_cleaned_dataset.ipynb`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/annotate_cleaned_dataset.ipynb).
 The `synonymous_SNV` are excluded from this study, which only focus on the coding mutations.

-* **[`synonymous_mutations_analysis.ipynb`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/synonymous_mutations_analysis.ipynb)** :construction: *work in progress* :construction:
-This study will focus only on the `synonymous_SNV` mutations, trying first to filter the non-somatic synonymous mutations and then to study the reccurent synonymous mutations.
-This notebook follows the methodology of the [`coding_mutations_analysis.ipynb`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/coding_mutations_analysis.ipynb) notebook.
-The [`/synonymous_mutations_analysis_extra`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/synonymous_mutations_analysis_extra) folder contains extra material detailed in the notebook for the study of the `synonymous_SNV` mutations.

 * **[`oncokb_annotations_analysis.ipynb`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/oncokb_annotations_analysis.ipynb)**
 This notebook studies the OncoKB annotations added with oncokb-annotator (see [`/data/annotate_with_oncokb`](https://github.com/ElsaB/impact-annotator/tree/master/data/annotate_with_oncokb)) and via the [`annotate_cleaned_dataset.ipynb`](https://github.com/ElsaB/impact-annotator/blob/master/analysis/description/180731_pierre/annotate_cleaned_dataset.ipynb) notebook.
 The `synonymous_SNV` will be removed from the study.